Higher-form and (non-)St\"uckelberg symmetries in non-equilibrium systems: Non-Stückelberg symmetries

 Evidently $g_a$ transforms by conjugation under the gauge symmetry defined by~(\ref{right-gauge sym}) and is invariant under all global (i.e. physical) $\cG$-symmetry transformations.
 Notice that $g_a\in\cG$, while the Maurer-Cartan forms are Lie-algebra valued.
 To turn $g_a$ into a Lie algebra-valued object, we need only take the log, that is

 We can then expand $\bG_a$ as a linear combination of symmetry generators

-If a given symmetry exhibits a non-equilibrium 't Hooft anomaly, we must include the corresponding $\Phi$ as a building-block in the effective action.
-For example if we want $\tau_\alpha$ to be a symmetry with no corresponding conserved current, then we need only use $\Phi_\tau^\alpha$ as a covariant building-block in the EFT.
+If a given symmetry is a NSS, we must include the corresponding $\Phi$ as a building-block in the effective action.
+For example if we want $\tau_\alpha$ to be a NSS, then we must use $\Phi_\tau^\alpha$ as a covariant building-block in the EFT.
+Conversely if we want $\tau_\alpha$ to be a Stückelberg symmetry, then we may not use $\Phi_\tau^\alpha$ as a building-block.

 Taking the classical limit, we have $\bG_a = g_r^{-1} \delta_a g_r$.
 Thus, $\bG_a$ becomes like a Maurer-Cartan form with respect to the ``derivative'' defined by $\delta_a$.